 Check out these nature reserves the next time you visit Malaysia—many of them are surprisingly close to major Malaysian cities, and can be seen in the space of a day.

-Gunung Gading National Park
+Gunung Gading National Park, Sarawak

 The Park is best explored through a series of trekking trails, the longest one ascending the park’s namesake mountain (Gunung Gading).
 The Gunung Gading park can be easily reached from the city of Kuching; only day trips are permitted within the park grounds, as camping in the park is not allowed.

-Kuala Selangor Nature Park
+Kuala Selangor Nature Park, Selangor

 Only two hours’ drive from Kuala Lumpur, this wetland nature reserve protects about 800 acres of mangrove, estuaries, and a 25-acre brackish lake.
 Permanent residents include fiddler crabs, silvered langur monkeys, herons, and Brahminy kites.
 Migratory birds also use Kuala Selangor as a stopover.

-Mount Kinabalu looms over 13,000 feet over Sabah–the tallest mountain in Malaysia, covering about 300 square miles of pristine forest and mountain territory sheltering over 326 species of birds, 4500 species of plant, and 100 different species of mammal.
+Mount Kinabalu looms over 13,000 feet over Sabah–the tallest mountain in Malaysia, covering about 300 square miles of pristine forest and mountain territory.
+It shelters over 326 species of birds, 4,500 species of plants, and 100 different species of mammal.

 Due to the biodiversity on its slopes, Mount Kinabalu (specifically, the park that was created to protect it) was recognized as Malaysia's first World Heritage Site in 2000.
-The entrance to the park is located about 56 miles from Kota Kinabalu, a two-hour journey by bus from the state capital.Continue to 5 of 9 below.
+The entrance to the park is located about 56 miles from Kota Kinabalu, a two-hour journey by bus from the state capital.

 Start at the Interpretation Center at the park entrance before you head out into the interior.
 Three trails lead into the Park’s diverse collection of habitats; you can actually see the entirety of the park’s contents within a single day if you begin early enough!

-The 1,613-acre Semenggoh Nature Reserve is an animal shelter dedicated to the preservation of the endangered orangutan.
+The 1,613-acre Semenggoh Wildlife Rehabilitation Centre is an animal shelter dedicated to the preservation of the endangered orangutan.
 Far from being kept in cages, the orangutans in Semenggoh are allowed to come and go as they please, enjoying the thick forest canopy as free apes and benefiting from the care of the park rangers.